When you’re a beginner in the jet ski world, it can be very confusing and at times awkward. I saw this all the time when I sold them.

 Recreation Watercraft Are Made For Normal-Sized People

 Let’s not forget all the stuff you’re going to carry, like tubes, ropes, and all the jet ski accessories.
+All this extra weight affects how the jet ski will perform, and a jet ski that is less stable is not new rider friendly.

-A Recreation category watercraft will have more storage than the Rec-Lite ones.
+A recreation category watercraft will have more storage than the Rec-Lite ones.
 And when you’re new, you don’t know what stuff you really need until you need it, so you might as well bring all the stuff you can.

 While I don’t think you should start off with a Spark or EX.
 If you want to get one, and you’re new, feel free to get one.